 When 'work-related stress' isn't related to 'work'.

-What they all had in common was A) an avoidant emotional style - i.e. they distracted themselves from how they felt - a lot and B) unprocessed effects from significant events that had taken place outside of work.
+What they all had in common however was A) an avoidant emotional style - i.e. they distracted themselves from how they felt - a lot - and B) unprocessed effects from significant events that had taken place outside of work.
 Processing the emotions associated with these events significantly reduced or eliminated the stress levels and symptoms in over 60% of the cases.

 Don't get me wrong - Excessive hours, exploitative pay or unsupportive bosses/cultures absolutely need to be challenged as stress inducing.
 Getting clarity on the underlying causes of what you feel though (by pausing to express and explore it) is the real key to overcoming symptoms.
 By stopping our avoidant side from projecting negative feelings elsewhere, something that can be extra helpful when doing so is restricting your career potential.